ScenarioTech/Stage/test/README.md

 ## Batch Test Suites

 These tests are applied to all files matching a given path pattern.
-They are useful in that they will be automatically applied
+They are useful in that they will be automatically applied to all files in a particular location, which are meant to be all of a kind.
+You can test the basic properties of your newly created resources without having to write a line of code yourself.

 ### meta-template-batch.coffee